 A study of the function, structure and composition of forested ecosystems.
 The effect of physical geography on the distribution of forest communities will be explored.
 Issues of forest management and restoration will also be considered.
 Field laboratory topics will include dendrology and sampling techniques within different forest successional stages.
 Prerequisite: BIO 124 or equivalent.
-Credit may not be earned in both BIO 402 and BIO 502.

 BIO 504.
-Evolution (3,0).
+Evolution.
 3 credits.

 Population change as brought about by mechanisms of organic evolution.
 Molecular biology is integrated with evolutionary biology and concepts of phylogenetic relationships resulting from the process of speciation are stressed.
 A seminar/research project is required.
-Prerequisite: BIO 224 or equivalent.
 Credit may not be earned in both BIO 404 and BIO 504.

 BIO 513.
-Human Gross Anatomy with Clinical Applications (4,8).
+Human Gross Anatomy with Clinical Applications (4, 8).
 9 credits.